bruno-braga/narra/readme.md

 # Narra

-Manage your podcast auto generate its RSS feed.
+Manage your podcast and auto generate its RSS feed.

 ## Installation